Keir Starmer as Leader of the Opposition: 2021 party governance changes

-Forde Report and factionalism
+Forde Report

-In April 2020, an internal party report on antisemitism (The Work of the Labour Party’s Governance and Legal Unit in Relation to Anti-semitism, 2014-2019) was leaked.
+In April 2020, an internal party report on antisemitism (The Work of the Labour Party's Governance and Legal Unit in Relation to Anti-semitism, 2014–2019) was leaked.
 It was made during the end of Corbyn's leadership, intended for submission to the EHRC, and dated March 2020.
 It detailed that there was a tangible issue with antisemitism in the party, but factional hostility to Corbyn hampered efforts to tackle it.
 In January 2023, it was reported that the Information Commissioner's Office (ICO) were not going to take action against the Corbyn-supporting authors of the report, which leaked with unredacted confidential information, and that the Labour Party would pursue a civil case against them.
 This internal report led to the Forde Report.

 On 17 July 2022, the Forde Report was published, having been commissioned by Starmer at the beginning of his leadership.
 It described how groups within Labour had sought to hinder Corbyn while leader of the Labour Party and said that during his leadership it broke into factions which supported or opposed him, though this factionalism had decreased since Starmer took leadership.
 The report said that groups within the party who were in support and opposition to Corbyn both sought to use allegations of antisemitism in the party during his leadership to further their political interests.
 The report detailed bullying, racism, and sexism within the party.

-The report also said many of those within the party it gathered evidence from were concerned the party operated a "hierarchy of racism or of discrimination", with more resources being allocated to investigate claims of antisemitism, amid their surge and political importance, compared to other forms of discrimination.
+The report also said many of those within the party from whom it gathered evidence were concerned the party operated a "hierarchy of racism or of discrimination", with more resources being allocated to investigate claims of antisemitism, amid their surge and political importance, compared to other forms of discrimination.
 Starmer was criticised for his lack of response to the report and the problems within the party that it highlighted, in particular anti-black racism.

-In September 2022, Al Jazeera began publishing The Labour Files, a series of internal Labour Party documents and associated reports on anti-Corbyn corruption during his leadership as well as current anti-black racism and Islamophobia in the Labour Party.
-Starmer was criticised for failing to acknowledge or address the findings of The Labour Files.

-In February 2023, Starmer's antisemitism reforms resulted in the party no longer being monitored by the Equality and Human Rights Commission (EHRC).